National Archives Frequently Asked Questions

 Where can I get a copy of my ancestor's passport?

 Passport applications can be an excellent source of genealogical information, especially about foreign-born individuals.
 NARA has passport applications from October 1795 through March 1925; the U.S. Department of State has passport applications from April 1925 to the present.
 More on Passport Applications.

 What is Soundex, and how does it work?

 The Soundex is a coded surname (last name) index based on the way a surname sounds rather than the way it is spelled.
 Surnames that sound the same, but are spelled differently, like SMITH and SMYTH, have the same code and are filed together.
 The Soundex coding system was developed so that you can find a surname even though it may have been recorded under various spellings.
 Find more information on Soundex.

 NARA is not able to help you with broad research on a family name.
 However, you can hire an independent researcher.

 How do I research when my family entered the country?

-You can find out about NARA's immigration records holdings in the genealogy section's Immigration Records or Naturalization Records.
+You can find Passenger Arrival Records in the genealogy section's Immigration Records or Naturalization Records.
 When researching in this area, working backward from the present should provide you with a manageable time frame in which to conduct research.

 Where can I get copies of ship passenger lists?